-This secret Oahu beach is more commonly known as Eternity Beach for an infamous beach scene in a romantic 1950’s Hollywood movie, attracts thousands of visitors each year.
-You’ll most likely discover this Oahu beach when visiting the south side blowhole, which is not too far from Hanauma Bay and Sandy Beach.
+This secret Oahu beach is more commonly known as Eternity Beach for an infamous beach scene in a romantic 1950’s Hollywood movie.
+Despite its unmarked and not-so-easy-to-get-to location, thousands of visitors manage to visit it each year.
+You’ll most likely discover this Oahu beach when visiting the south side Halona Blowhole, which is not too far from Hanauma Bay and Sandy Beach.

-Halona Beach Cove sits below the famous blow hole, and is sometime referred to as Oahu Secret Beach, because you cannot see if from the road when driving past.
+Halona Beach Cove sits below the famous blow hole, and is sometimes referred to as Oahu Secret Beach, because you cannot see if from the road when driving past.

 But what made it famous is the 1953 filming of “From Here to Eternity” with the cast of Burt Lancaster and Deborah Kerr.
 There is an unforgettable romantic kissing scene between these two, while lying on the beach with the waves washing up over them.
 So today many call this Oahu beach Eternity Beach…very fitting.